gopherconbr/gopherconbr.org/content/en/workshop.md

 ##### Local Installation

-We not recommend using homebrew or apt-get.
+We do not recommend using homebrew or apt-get.

 [https://www.goinggo.net/2016/05/installing-go-and-your-workspace.html](https://www.goinggo.net/2016/05/installing-go-and-your-workspace.html)

 #### Note
-Fluent English is a prerequisite
+Fluent English is a prerequisite.